valderman/haste-compiler/README.md

 Portable installation
 ---------------------

-It is possible to install Haste along with its runtime system into a portable directory.
+It is possible to install Haste along with its runtime system and base libraries into a portable directory.
 Each user still has their own package database, which makes this handy for global installations.
 To do this, check out the source and run:

-    $ cabal configure -f portable-compiler
+    $ cabal configure -f portable
     $ cabal build

+A portable installation needs a working GHC install of the same version that was used to build Haste available on your `$PATH`.

 Usage